Red Sox vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 - The Red Sox and their opponents have combined to hit the over two times in their last 10 games with a total.

-- There has not been a spread set for any of the Red Sox's last 10 games.
-For five games in a row, Boston and its opponent have finished below the over/under, with the average total set by bookmakers during that stretch being 9.9 runs.
+- Sportsbooks have not set a spread for any of the Red Sox's last 10 games.
+Boston games have gone under the point total six consecutive times, and the average total in this streak was 9.8 runs.

 Red Sox Betting Records & Stats

-- The Red Sox have won 29 of the 53 games they were the moneyline favorite this season (54.7%).
+- The Red Sox have been favored on the moneyline 54 total times this season.
+They've gone 30-24 in those games.

-- The Red Sox have an implied moneyline win probability of 63.6% in this contest.
+- The Red Sox have an implied moneyline win probability of 63.6% in this matchup.

-- Boston has combined with opponents to go over the total 56 times this season for a 56-57-3 record against the over/under.
+- Boston has played in 117 games with a set over/under, and have combined with its opponents to go over the total 56 times (56-58-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!